draju1980/eth-HA/README.md

 Requirements
 ------------

-This role is specifically developed for Linux distributions like Debian and Ubuntu, as well as Mac machines.
-It is not compatible with other operating systems.
+This role is specifically developed for Linux distributions like Debian and Ubuntu, It is not compatible with other operating systems.

 Role Variables
 --------------